sorakatsuki/minui-portmaster-for-miyoo-flip/README.md

 ## Usage

-- From MinUI or NextUI, select the Ports->Portmaster entry to launch the manager.
+- From MinUI/NextUI, go to **Ports** and select the **Portmaster** entry to launch the Portmaster GUI.
 - Browse available ports and install new ones.
 - Installed ports will appear under the Ports entry in MinUI/NextUI.

 > [!IMPORTANT]
 > Not all ports are ready to run immediately after installation, and some may require additional steps.
-This usually involves copying files from a purchased copy of the game.
-These will need to be copied to the corresponding port folder in `/Roms/Ports (PORTS)/.ports` on the SD card.
-Please refer to the port's documentation at the [PortMaster](https://portmaster.games/games.html) website for specific instructions.
+This usually involves copying files from a purchased copy of a game.
+The files will need to be copied to the corresponding port folder in `/Roms/Ports (PORTS)/.ports` on the SD card.
+Please refer to the port's documentation at the [PortMaster](https://portmaster.games/games.html) website for specific instructions on how to install each port.

 ## Updating

-### Safe Update Method (Recommended)
+### Safe Update

-This method keeps your PortMaster data and settings intact while updating everything else.
+This is the recommended method for updating PortMaster to a new version.
+It keeps your PortMaster data and settings intact while updating everything else.
 It is the method used when updating the pak via the [NextUI Pak Store](https://github.com/UncleJunVIP/nextui-pak-store).

 1. Mount your MinUI SD card to your computer.
 2. Download the latest `PORTS.pak.zip` from GitHub.
 3. Extract the zip file on your computer.
 This will create a new `PORTS.pak` folder.
-4. In the new `PORTS.pak` folder delete the foler named `PortMaster`.
+4. In the new `PORTS.pak` folder, delete the folder named `PortMaster`.
 5. On your SD card, open the existing `/Emus/<PLATFORM>/PORTS.pak` folder.
 6. Copy the entire contents of the new `PORTS.pak` folder (the `PortMaster` folder will be missing) to the existing `PORTS.pak` folder on your SD card. **Overwrite any files if prompted.**
 7. Eject your SD card and insert it back into your MinUI device.

-### Full Replace Method (Not Recommended)
+### Full Update (Not Recommended)

 This method replaces the entire `PORTS.pak` folder on your SD card with a new one.
-It is easier but it's not recommended as PortMaster settings and data will be lost.
+It is quicker, but it's not recommended as PortMaster settings and data will be lost.
 This method is only recommended if you are having issues after trying the Safe Update method.

 1. Mount your MinUI SD card to your computer.
 2. Delete the entire old `PORTS.pak` folder from `/Emus/<PLATFORM>/` on your SD card.